 The metrics described in the following sections, are grouped into different dimensions.
 Each of the metrics described in Table 2, Table 3 and Table 4, have been annotated, below their ID, using the dimension ID’s shown in Table 1.

 We furthermore split our mapping quality assessment into three different aspects of quality, which are mapping, data and vocabulary quality.
 Finally, we note that a number of the metrics defined in this section are focused on R2RML, which is a W3C Recommendation for transforming relational databases to RDF (for more information about R2RML we refer the reader to the W3C specification [7]).
+We note that the proposed metrics only assess the mappings and not the source data which means violations may still be present within the resulting dataset.

 MAPPING QUALITY ASPECT

 Firstly, we consider the quality of the mapping itself, by assessing, for instance, the extent to which the mapping correctly conforms to the specification, of the mapping language used and also whether there are no redundancy definitions within the mapping (which would affect the performance of mapping engines).
 The metrics relating to this aspect, were inspired by [6,7,14,21] and are described in Table 2.
-Violations identified using these metrics may be refined manually, as the framework cannot add the missing information itself, such as a missing predicate, however, the framework will provide the information on the violation, which will allow the mapping engineer to refine it.
+Violations identified using these metrics may be refined manually or semi-automatically.
+For instance, the framework cannot add the missing information, such as a missing predicate.
+The framework does, however, provide information about the identified violation, and may even be able to suggest refinements based on the vocabularies being used.
+Another example is metric MP7, as R2RML defines only three term types (rr:IRI, rr:Literal, rr:BlankNode) for which one may be suggested as a refinement to the mapping engineer.

 Table 2: Mapping quality metrics.